flowuji/neo/Readme.md

 ### Problem

-While using Texture2Ds and SpriteFonts with a SpriteBatch to create a simple UI or HUD for your game is easy to implement, it can become tedious to accommodate different screen sizes and DPIs.
+While using Texture2Ds and SpriteFonts with SpriteBatch to create a simple UI or HUD for your game is easy to implement, it can become tedious to accommodate different screen sizes and DPIs.

 There are a dozen UI frameworks out there for Monogame but many are on the clunky side and/or lack proper support for touch devices.
 Others are highly opinionated and come with a learning curve.